REANNZ/rapidconnect/rapidconnect/app/views/documentation/developers.md

 * **nbf**: Identifies the time before which the JWT MUST NOT be accepted for processing
 * **exp**: Identifies the expiration time on or after which the JWT MUST NOT be accepted for processing
 * **typ**: Declare a type for the contents of this JWT Claims Set in an application-specific manner in contexts where this is useful to the application
 * **aud**: Identifies the audiences that the JWT is intended for.
 Each principal intended to process the JWT MUST identify itself with a value in audience claim.
+For Rapid Connect this is the value of your application's primary URL (provided as part of service registration)
 * **sub**: Identifies the principal that is the subject of the JWT.
 For Rapid Connect this is the same value supplied as `edupersontargetedid` within *https://aaf.edu.au/attributes* as documented below.
 * **https://aaf.edu.au/attributes**: Contains a set of personally identifiable information associated with *sub* as provided by the remote AAF connected identity provider.